 Let me start by saying that we are a reverse mortgage lender who will be the first to tell you that reverse mortgages are not for everyone.
-But that’s true of any financial product, there just isn’t anyone that is perfect for everyone.
+But that’s true of any financial product, and there isn’t anyone perfect for everyone.

 A reverse mortgage can be a great financial tool when used by the right borrower and for the right purposes.
-You need to assess your circumstances to see if this is the right move for you based on your goals and circumstances.
+You need to assess your circumstances to see if this is right based on your goals and circumstances.

 Is leaving an inheritance important to you?

-For example, do you have heirs and is your primary concern to leave an inheritance or do you need some additional income to live now?
-Can your heirs help you if you would rather not tap into your equity to ensure that you can leave it to them?
+For example, do you have heirs, and is your primary concern to leave an inheritance, or do you need some additional income to live now?
+Can your heirs help you if you would instead not tap into your equity to ensure you can leave it to them?

 Can you afford future property charges?

 The reverse mortgage can be a last resort for some folks to stay out of foreclosure.
 However, if you still cannot afford the taxes, insurance, and maintenance on the home and live comfortably, then selling and downsizing might be a better alternative for you.

 It is a default on the loan if you do not keep your taxes and insurance on the property current, so by having the reverse mortgage, these would no longer be issues for you.
 A reverse mortgage is not the right choice for you.